emqx/emqx-docs/en_US/durability/management.md

 ok
 ```

+For more detailed information, see [Add Sites](./management.md#add-sites) and [Remove Sites](./management.md#remove-sites).

 ## REST API

-The following REST API endpoints are available for managing and monitoring the builtin durable storage:
+The following REST API endpoints are available for managing and monitoring the built-in durable storage:

-- `/ds/sites` — list known sites
+- `/ds/sites`: Lists known sites.
-- `/ds/sites/:site` — get information about the site (its status, current EMQX node name managing the site, etc.)
+- `/ds/sites/:site`: Provides information about a site (status, current EMQX node name managing the site, etc.).
-- `/ds/storages` — list durable storages
+- `/ds/storages`: Lists durable storages.
-- `/ds/storages/:ds` — get information about the durable storage and its shards
+- `/ds/storages/:ds`: Provides information about the durable storage and its shards.
-- `/ds/storages/:ds/replicas` — list or update sites that contain replicas of a durable storage
+- `/ds/storages/:ds/replicas`: Lists or updates sites containing replicas of a durable storage.
-- `/ds/storages/:ds/replicas/:site` — allows to add or remove replica of the durable storage on the site
+- `/ds/storages/:ds/replicas/:site`: Adds or removes a replica of the durable storage on a site.

 See EMQX OpenAPI schema for more information.

 ## Metrics

-This section lists Prometheus metrics relevant to the durable sessions.
+The following Prometheus metrics are relevant to durable sessions:

 ### `emqx_ds_egress_batches`

-This counter is increased every time when a batch of messages is successfully written to the durable storage.
+Increments each time a batch of messages is successfully written to durable storage.

 ### `emqx_ds_egress_messages`

-This metric counts messages successfully written to the durable storage.
+Counts messages successfully written to durable storage.

 ### `emqx_ds_egress_bytes`

-This metric counts total volume of payload data successfully written to the durable storage.
-Note: this counter only takes message payloads into consideration, so the actual volume of data written to the durable storage may be larger.
+Counts the total volume of payload data successfully written to durable storage.
+Note: This metric only considers message payloads, so the actual volume of data written may be larger.

 ### `emqx_ds_egress_batches_failed`

-This counter is incremented every time when writing data to the durable storage fails for any reason.
+Increments each time writing data to durable storage fails for any reason.

 ### `emqx_ds_egress_flush_time`

-This is a rolling average of time (in μs) spent writing batches to the durable storage.
-It's a key indicator of the replication speed.
+A rolling average of time (in μs) spent writing batches to durable storage.
+It's a key indicator of replication speed.

 ### `emqx_ds_store_batch_time`

-This is a rolling average of time (in μs) spent writing batches to the local RocksDB storage.
-Unlike `emqx_ds_egress_flush_time`, it does not include network replication costs, so it's the key indicator of the disk IO efficiency.
+A rolling average of time (in μs) spent writing batches to the local RocksDB storage.
+Unlike `emqx_ds_egress_flush_time`, it excludes network replication costs, making it a key indicator of disk I/O efficiency.

 ### `emqx_ds_builtin_next_time`

-This is a rolling average of time (in μs) spent consuming a batch of messages from the durable storage.
+A rolling average of time (in μs) spent consuming a batch of messages from durable storage.

 ### `emqx_ds_storage_bitfield_lts_counter_seek` and `emqx_ds_storage_bitfield_lts_counter_next`

 These counters are specific to the "wildcard optimized" storage layout.
-They measure the efficiency of consuming data from the local storage.

-Wildcard optimized layout uses two primitives for looking up data in RocksDB: one that searches for a key (seek), and one that simply jumps to the next key (next).
-`seek` primitive is generally slower, so ideally the rate of growth of `emqx_ds_storage_bitfield_lts_counter_next` counter must be much greater than the rate of growth of `seek` counter.
+They measure the efficiency of consuming data from local storage.
+The `seek` primitive is generally slower, so the rate of `emqx_ds_storage_bitfield_lts_counter_next` should ideally grow faster than `seek`.

-Increasing `durable_storage.messages.layout.epoch_bits` parameter can help to increase this ratio.
+Increasing the `durable_storage.messages.layout.epoch_bits` parameter can help improve this ratio.